Introduction to Inbound Marketing

 What is Search Engine Optimization?

-Search engine optimization (SEO) is the practice of increasing the quality and quantity of organic (non-paid) traffic to your website through search engine results.
+SEO is the practice of increasing the quality and quantity of organic website traffic (non-paid) through search engine results.

-SEO is as much about people’s search preferences as it is about the technical details of making your content readable to search engines.
-While every site requires a unique approach to SEO keywords—there are a range of search engine optimization (SEO) fundamentals, or hierarchies, that are consistent and necessary to optimize sites for both humans and search engines.
+It’s the art of making content understood by search engine crawlers and desired by your intended audience.
+SEO is as much about people’s search preferences as it is about the technical details of making your content understood by search engines.
+While every website requires a unique approach to keywords—there are fundamentals and hierarchies to effective search engine optimization.

-The human element of SEO has to do with what people are searching, or the keywords they use to find information.
+The human element of SEO has to do with what people are searching for and the keywords they use to find information.
 It is “how” users imply intent.
-This may be in the form of questions, word usage, or phrasing—and all are incredibly important in creating content that meets the searcher’s needs.
+Intent may be in the form of questions, word usage, or phrasing—and all are incredibly important in creating content that meets searcher’s needs.

 SEO is a critical component of every inbound marketing strategy.
-By tapping into the vast amounts of online traffic, you can empower your brand with a high volume of “organic” traffic.
+By tapping into the vast amounts of online search traffic, you can increase organic visitors.

 Organic traffic refers to visitors who purposefully searched and sought out your content and didn’t arrive there via a paid advertisement.

-While ads can drive traffic to your website—these tactics are expensive, often appear less credible, and drive a fraction of overall web traffic.
+While ads can drive visitors to your website—these tactics are expensive, often appear less credible, and make up a small percentage of overall web traffic.

 Don’t Waste Your Time Playing SEO Games.
 Focus on Providing Value to Customers.

-The last thing to mention on this topic is that while search engines rules can be “gamed”—we don’t recommend focusing on manipulating the system.
+The last thing to mention on this topic is that while search engine rules can be “gamed,” we don’t recommend focusing on manipulating the system.

-As an organization looking to build an authentic inbound marketing strategy, you need to focus on providing great content that is valuable to your prospects.
+As an organization looking to build an authentic inbound marketing strategy, you need to provide great content that is valuable to your prospects.

 Here are some things to keep in mind while you’re thinking about your content and SEO strategies.

-First, Google’s search algorithms change frequently as they continue to hone results and make the process more useful to searchers.
-Investing in tactics to game the system often result in efforts that crumble the moment an algorithm changes—making content structured to perform in old logic, ineffectual—even detrimental.
+First, Google’s search algorithms change as they continue to hone results and make the process more helpful to searchers.
+Investing in tactics to game the system often results in efforts that crumble the moment algorithms change-making content potentially detrimental.

 Second, traffic gained by “gaming” the system often results in high bounce rates and gets classified as “low-quality traffic.”
 When tactics and content aren’t aligned to deliver value (and engagement)—the result is often a dramatic decrease in traffic AND conversion opportunities.
 Additionally, when search engines recalibrate their algorithms, “low-quality” traffic ultimately hurts your SEO score.

-Third, search engineers are constantly refining their approach—searching for and rooting out sites that are gaming the system.
-If your site is caught doing this it can be deranked and devalued—often resulting in significant reductions in organic search traffic.
+Third, search engineers are constantly refining their approach—searching for and rooting out sites gaming the system.
+Dishonest sites are punished—often resulting in significant reductions in organic search traffic.
 How well will your business prosper when your whole domain never shows up on Google again?

 Lastly, great content stands the test of time.
 Even if the algorithms change—when you’re providing value that people want—you’re still going to reap the benefits of high organic traffic and engagement.